Square and Compasses

 Some Lodges and rituals explain these symbols as lessons in conduct: for example, Duncan's Masonic Monitor of 1866 explains them as: "The square, to square our actions; The compasses, to circumscribe and keep us within bounds with all mankind".
 However, as Freemasonry is non-dogmatic, there is no general interpretation for these symbols (or any Masonic symbol) that is used by Freemasonry as a whole.

+The name Square and Compass was used by two national college fraternities that were created by Master Masons, specifically Square and Compass and a group later called Sigma Mu Sigma.

 With a "G"

 In many English speaking countries, the Square and Compasses are depicted with the letter "G" in the center.
 The letter has multiple meanings, representing different words depending on the context in which it is discussed.
 The most common is that the "G" stands for God.
 Another is that it stands for Geometry, and is to remind Masons that Geometry and Freemasonry are synonymous terms described as being the "noblest of sciences", and "the basis upon which the superstructure of Freemasonry and everything in existence in the entire universe is erected.
 In this context, it can also stand for Great Architect of the Universe (a non-denominational reference to God)."